krikamol/group/_pages/riss.md

 layout: page
 title: Rational Intelligence Seminar Series
 permalink: /riss/
 description: The Rational Intelligence Seminar Series (RISS), seeks to advance the understanding of rationality, efficiency and reliability in machine learning systems.
-There seminars serve as a forum for discussions and quick dissemination of results.
+These seminars serve as a forum for discussions and quick dissemination of results.
 horizontal: false
 ---
 <style>